Zodiacal Light (False Dawn/False Dusk): Definition + Best Time and Where to Look

 • Look up the sunrise and sunset time on that date.
 To do this, find the Sun on the main screen (or with the app’s search), tap on it, go to the Events section, and check the Visible Passes.

-• In the Northern Hemisphere, subtract 90 minutes from sunrise time – it’s when you should start looking for the zodiacal light.
+• For false dawn time: subtract about 90 minutes from your local sunrise time (adjust within 60–120 minutes if needed).
+This is when you should start looking for the zodiacal light.

-• In the Southern Hemisphere, add 90 minutes to sunset time – it’s when you should start looking for the zodiacal light.
+• For false dusk time: add about 90 minutes to your local sunset time (adjust within 60–120 minutes if needed).
+This is when you should start looking for the zodiacal light.

 • If you don't want to miss the moment, set a reminder.